bilotAIcore/AI-core-page/README.md

 </p>

 <p style='text-align: justify;'>
 Last, but not least, the <b>AI-core</b> can be set up to any environment; this is fully up to the users/customers preferences.
+The set-up is very simple, whether the target is an on-premise machine, virtual machine, or cloud platform.
 </p>

 ----